PEOPLE v REED

 Counsel should assert claims of error which are supported by facts of record, which will benefit the defendant if successful, which possess arguable legal merit, and which should be recognizable by a practitioner familiar with criminal law and procedure who engages in diligent legal research.

-Often what an appellate lawyer thought would be his best issue will be ignored by the appellate *413 court.
-Reversal may be granted on what the lawyer thought was a losing issue.
+Often what an appellate lawyer thought would be his best issue will be ignored by the appellate

-The majority of the Court of Appeals chides Reed for raising unpreserved issues in his motion for relief from judgment.[13]
-Neither of the issues raised in Reed's appeal of right had been preserved by objection.
+The majority of the Court of Appeals chides Reed for raising unpreserved issues in his motion for relief from judgment.13 Neither of the issues raised in Reed‘s appeal of right had been preserved by objection.

-Ineffective assistance is not merely a "conceivable" issue, but one that may sometimes be objectively determined from the trial record.
-Where ineffective assistance is clearly established on the record, there is no need for an evidentiary hearing.[14]
+Ineffective assistance is not merely a “conceivable” issue, but one that may sometimes be objectively determined from the trial record.
+Where ineffective assistance is clearly established on the record, there is no need for an evidentiary hearing.14

 III

-The Court of Appeals, having found that Reed failed to show "good cause" for filing a MCR 6.508 motion, declined to discuss the issues concerning Reed's trial that the judge discussed at some length and had found to be meritorious.
+The Court of Appeals, having found that Reed failed to show “good cause” for filing a

 The judge said that she was following the two-pronged test set forth in Strickland v Washington in measuring the effectiveness of the trial lawyer.

-The prosecutor misstated the felony-murder rule stated by this Court[18] by characterizing felony murder as a killing occurring during the course of an enumerated felony under the felony-murder statute.[19]
-The judge said that there was no advantage to the defense in failing to object to a statement of the law that would lessen the prosecutor's burden of proof on the felony-murder charge and increase the likelihood of conviction.
+The prosecutor misstated the felony-murder rule stated by this Court18 by characterizing felony murder as a killing occurring during the course of an enumerated felony under the felony-murder statute.19 The judge said that there was no advantage to the defense in failing to object to a statement of the law that would lessen the prosecutor‘s burden of proof on the felony-murder charge and increase the likelihood of conviction.

-The judge found error where the prosecutor used "we know" to preface a fact in dispute the identity of the person who fired the fatal shot to which the trial lawyer failed to object.
-The fatal shot was not recovered from the decedent's body, and the caliber of the fatal bullet was never determined.
+The judge found error where the prosecutor used “we know” to preface a fact in dispute—the identity of the person who fired the fatal shot—to which the trial lawyer failed to object.
+The fatal shot was not recovered from the decedent‘s body, and the caliber of the fatal bullet was never determined.
 Since the evidence showed that Reed had used a .38 caliber handgun, and that Sharp had used a nine millimeter semiautomatic handgun, there was no consensus concerning the gun that fired the fatal shot.

 The judge said that the prosecutor‘s misstatements denied Reed due process, and his trial lawyer‘s failure to object or request curative instructions meant that he did not perform “as a reasonably competent attorney or as counsel guaranteed by the Sixth Amendment.”
 She further stated that the appellate lawyer‘s failure to raise prosecutorial errors and trial lawyer ineffectiveness constituted failure of the first appellate lawyer to act as a reasonably competent lawyer.
 Those errors, she said, “were serious enough to constitute a miscarriage of justice and should have been raised by appellate counsel despite trial counsel‘s failure to object.”

-The majority of the Court of Appeals, having found that failure to raise certain alleged improprieties on direct appeal did not constitute "good cause" under MCR 6.508(D)(3)(a), did not rule on *419 whether the alleged errors caused Reed actual prejudice.
+The majority of the Court of Appeals, having found that failure to raise certain alleged improprieties on direct appeal did not constitute “good cause” under

 Reed argues that he showed actual prejudice under both subsections (i) and (iii).
-He argues that the evidence against him was not overwhelming, and that the prosecutorial errors asserted the prosecutor having misstated the law and having repeatedly vouched for his case are the type that lead a jury to suspend its own powers of analysis in deference to those of the prosecutor.
-Further evidence of actual prejudice is the judge's finding that some of the errors were serious enough to have caused a miscarriage of justice under subsection (iii).
+He argues that the evidence against him was not overwhelming, and that the prosecutorial errors asserted—the prosecutor having misstated the law and having repeatedly vouched for his case—are the type that lead a jury to suspend its own powers of analysis in deference to those of the prosecutor.
+Further evidence of actual prejudice is the judge‘s finding that some of the errors were serious enough to have caused a miscarriage of justice under subsection (iii).

 The prosecutor argues that there was neither good cause for failing to raise particular issues on direct appeal nor actual prejudice suffered by Reed.